 Commonbond is one of the few student loan providers that require undergraduates and graduate students to have a cosigner to borrow from.
-MBA borrowers may be able to qualify based on their own credit score.
+MBA borrowers may be able to qualify based on their credit score.
 Having a cosigner means the loan is more likely to be repaid.

 To make up for the requirement of having a cosigner, Commonbond allows cosigners to be released from a loan earlier than other lenders.
 It allows cosigners to be released after 24 months of on-time payments.
 This can put your parents at ease and give you the full responsibility of paying off your student loan debt.

 Another interesting option at Commonbond is its hybrid loan rate.
-The interest rate is fixed for five years, then changes to variable.
+The interest rate is fixed for 5 years, then changes to the variable.
 This gives you a set monthly loan repayment for the first half of the loan when interest payments on loans are higher.
 Later you’ll get the benefits of a variable interest rate, which is usually lower than a fixed rate.